 • information on relevant websites and charities

-Extended team members at Homerton
+Extended Colorectal team members

-Macmillan Cancer CNS Support Worker.
+Macmillan Cancer Support Worker: Colorectal Services

-They help the Clinical Nurse Specialist (Key worker) in their day to-day activities but can help with administrative queries or to leave a message for the CNS’s.
+They help the Clinical Nurse Specialist (Key worker) in their day to-day activities and can help with administrative queries or to leave a message for the CNS’s.
 As they are not medically qualified, they are unable to give medical advice.

 • Muhammad Numan